Shadow-Admins/Cyber_Club/README.md

 <p></p>
 This is a public repository for the Simpson Barracks Cyber Club.
 Which occurs every Wednesday from 1630-1800.
 <p></p>
 This is where we will host challenges, information and walkthroughs.
-If you want something specific add (ie. a specific walkthrough put it on the discord and I will put it up)
+If you want something specific add (ie. a specific walkthrough put it on the discord and I will put it up depending on the difficulty within a day or two).